Anant-Arora/Stock-Spark-pipeline/README.md

-#  Real-Time Stock Market Insights Pipeline (Simulated HFT)
+#  Real-Time Stock Market Insights Pipeline (Simulated HFT) Phase 2

+This project is a continuation of an earlier phase where the Kafka server and basic producer-consumer setup were implemented for streaming stock market data.
+In this second phase, we extend the pipeline by integrating Apache Spark Structured Streaming for real-time processing and persisting the transformed data into a SQL Server database.

-A scalable real-time data engineering pipeline that ingests stock market data using Kafka, processes it with Apache Spark, and persists it to a SQL Server database — all deployed on Google Cloud Platform (GCP).
-Designed to simulate the data flow and insights of high-frequency trading (HFT) systems.
+The overall goal is to build a robust, scalable data pipeline that ingests live stock market data, processes it with minimal latency, and stores it for further analytics and visualization.

 ---